shahnawazshahin/steam-using-gamescope-guide/README.md

     > `gamescope --mangoapp -e -- steam -steamdeck -steamos3`

   * Launching in an embeeded session by logging off from the desktop (KDE Plasma) and log in again using `Steam (gamescope)` from the session selection
-* Using the `Esc` key on the keyboard, or the guide button on your controller (e.g. Xbox button, PS button, Steam button, Stadia button, etc.), select the `Power` option, then select `Switch to Desktop` to return to the SDDM login
+* Using the `Esc` key on the keyboard, or the guide button on your controller (e.g. Xbox button, PS button, Steam button, Stadia button, etc.), select the `Power` option, then select `Switch to Desktop` to return to the display manager login

 ### Why these step-by-step instructions?